DonMMK/Drones-against-Malaria-and-Dengue/Progress/README.md

 - For the purposes of my project find Vegetation indices that can differentiate between grass and water puddles/logging.
 NDWI can be used, this is the Normalized Difference Water Index.

+#### How to validate and verify the results of the agras T10 spray flight
+combination of ground truthing, aerial imagery, sampling, sensor data analysis, and calibration

 ## Meetings
 #### Meeting #1: Drone Spot Spraying at SERF with Felipe, Narmilan, Dean and Gavin on 14th February
 - For undergraduate thesis work help will be given on drone flying procedure and good to get hands on experience to write for the thesis.